 The recent extension of the Massachusetts data protection law, 201 CMR 17.00, to Jan.
-1 due to concerns over the costs of preparation and implementation may still
+1 due to concerns over the costs of preparation and implementation may still not give businesses enough time to become compliant with the new law.

 In fact, many had already better be in compliance with existing data protection laws or getting in line with 201 CMR 17.00 will be even more difficult.